 - Installation kit available

-Best Automatic Electronic Dog Door: High Tech Pet Power Electronic Dog Door
+Best Automatic Electronic Dog Door: Power Pet Electronic Dog Door

-The High Tech Pet Power Electronic Dog Door offers all of the features you’d want in an electronic dog door in a permanent wall panel installation, including a directional sensing system that won’t unlock the door if your dog happens to sleep near it.
-It is available in two sizes: Medium and Large.
+The Power Pet Electronic Dog Door offers all of the features you’d want in an electronic dog door in a permanent wall panel installation, including a directional sensing system that won’t unlock the door if your dog happens to sleep near it.
+It is available in a medium size, which is ideal for most dogs up to 30 pounds.
 It has a 4-Way access control setting where you can give your dog full access, locked access, out-only, or in-only access.

 It has a motor driven vertical sliding door that automatically opens and closes for your pet.
 There’s not a flap that any stray animal to open to get in.
 Plus, the deadbolt lock gives it added security against intruders.

 - Directional sensing system